 Over the last couple years, a growing number of lawsuits allege severe injury from Invokana and the other drugs in its class.
 Lawsuits alleging injuries including ketoacidosis and kidney damage have been filed in numerous courts.

 Yet, these are not the only problems linked to Invokana.
 In September 2015, the FDA mandated a warning related to the link between Invokana and decreased bone density as well as fractures.
 In May 2016, the FDA issued a safety communication about Invokana and a potential link to foot/leg amputations.

 Diabetes is a serious health condition in the United States.
 Yet, many new medications raise serious questions.
-We are closely following legal and medical developments related to Invokana.
+We are closely following legal and medical developments related to Invokana injuries in Huntsville.
 We are investigating potential claims on behalf of Alabama patients who suffered injury while prescribed these medications.
 If you or a loved one has taken Invokana and suffered serious injury, please contact the Blackwell Law Firm.
 We would be happy to discuss your potential claim or provide additional information.
 We also encourage you to read our blog posts discussing these drugs.